 What is the profile of a “typical” ES major at Notre Dame?

 The most accurate answer would be to say that there is no “typical” ES major.
 However, a keen interest and passion for the natural world is present in just about every environmental sciences major.
 As a group ES majors tend to enjoy getting their hands dirty in the field and then returning to the lab to analyze results.
 Because the major is small many ES majors form friendships that last a lifetime.

 How soon can I get involved in research?

 First, it is probably best to simply take your freshmen year to get your feet firmly planted in the ND ground and do well in courses.
 Take a semester or two to meet people, adjust to living away from home, and taking classes that might be challenging for you.
 If you are interested, there is an Introduction to Undergraduate Research course in the spring of your freshman year.
-After your freshman year the ES advisor (Professor Filchak) will be more than happy to help you secure a research area.
+After your freshman year the ES advisor (Professor Chaloner) will be more than happy to help you secure a research area.

 What is a typical class size for ES majors?

 Freshman begin with two semesters of introductory biology in a large lecture hall but have the opportunity to meet students and experience a smaller class size in their introductory labs.
 Each progressive year, classes become smaller and more specialized, providing personal attention to students.